-C. University Collection Point: A department or other entity that has been authorized by the University Controller, or authorized designee, to collect funds on behalf of the University.
+C. University Collection Point: A department or other entity that has been authorized by the University Bursar, or authorized designee, to collect funds on behalf of the University.

 This Policy and related procedures apply to all academic and administrative units, organizations, and employees of UNC Charlotte.

 No department may collect Cash on behalf of the University without authorization from the University Bursar, or authorized designee, and without complying with the procedures in Section IV below.
 Receipted funds may never be used for personal loans, making change, or petty Cash.

 All Cash received on behalf of the University must be receipted and deposited in the University Cashier’s Office in accordance with procedures in Section IV below.
 Cash received includes, but is not limited to, proceeds received from sales, services, gifts, grants, contracts, fines, rebates, tuition and fees, collections on student accounts receivable, scholarships, special fees, fines and penalties, special billings, and departmental receipts.

 Departments receiving Cash as a part of their normal operations are responsible for developing and maintaining a detailed, written receipting process consistent with University Policy and established procedures, as enumerated below.
 Processes may include additional internal controls tailored to the specific department, depending on the size, amount, and complexity of the activity.
 Procedures must be updated whenever there is a significant change in the process, and at a minimum, must be reviewed by the department head on an annual basis.
 All funds and receipting procedures are subject to audit by the University Internal Auditor and the Office of the State Auditor.

 A. Approval to Receipt Funds